rachel-rp/titanium-google-analytics/README.md

 First step: you have to create a new app property in your Google Analytics-account.
 Refer to [this page](http://support.google.com/analytics/bin/answer.py?hl=en&answer=2587086&topic=2587085&ctx=topic) for more information.

+## Google Play Services

+If you find that you are experiencing errors related to Google Play Services, then you should do two things:

+1. Ensure the device you are using has Google Play installed.

+2. Ensure your local sdk has the Google Play libraries installed.
+It is best if the library is at least version 21.

+If you have checked both and you are still experiencing errors, then you can try uninstalling your local Google Play library and re-installing it.

 ## Usage